 - The Test Procedure and Interpretation of Results must be followed closely to assure the accuracy of the test results.
-A laboratory that institutes the Ortho BioVue System should have a program that will train personnel on the proper use and handling of the product. - 2.
+A laboratory that institutes the Ortho BioVue System should have a program that will train personnel on the proper use and handling of the product. - Some literature reports indicate that Anti-IgG may occasionally fail to detect antibodies that are demonstrable only by the use of an Anti-Human Globulin reagent containing anti-complement.
+Antibodies not detected by Anti-IgG may be clinically significant in some cases. - 3.
 Low ionic strength solutions (LISS) have been shown to enhance many antigen-antibody reactions.
-However, samples may be encountered that contain antibody specificities, such as Anti-K (K1), which are not optimally reactive in LISS test systems. - 3.
-Enzyme-treated red blood cells will nonspecifically agglutinate in the Anti-IgG, -C3d; polyspecific reagent in the Poly - 4.
+However, samples may be encountered that contain antibody specificities, such as Anti-K (K1), which are not optimally reactive in LISS test systems. - 4.
+Enzyme-treated red blood cells will nonspecifically agglutinate in the Anti-IgG reagent in the IgG cassette. - 5.
+Abnormal serum/plasma proteins in the test sample may cause red blood cells to aggregate, which may be interpreted as agglutination. - 6.
 Plasma expanders have been shown to interfere with some blood bank tests.
 Data are not available concerning interference using the Ortho BioVue System.
-Problem-solving techniques should be used if interference is observed. - 5.
-Anomalous results may be caused by the following: - fibrin or particulate matter, such as clots, in serum or plasma - · incompletely washed specimen red blood cells - · mixing of reactants with reagents in the column (indirect antiglobulin test) - · red blood cells that stick to the sides of the reaction chamber - · bubble(s) that impede the passage of unagglutinated red blood cells
+Problem-solving techniques should be used if interference is observed. - 7.
+Anomalous results may be caused by the following: - fibrin or particulate matter, such as clots, in serum or plasma - · incompletely washed specimen red blood cells - · mixing of reactants with reagents in the column (indirect antiglobulin test) - · red blood cells that stick to the sides of the reaction chamber - bubble(s) that impede the passage of unagglutinated red blood cells